-Residents in INNterim programs have been placed in a variety of jobs, including:
+Residents in INNterim programs have been hired in a variety of jobs, including:

 - Accountant – Morgan State University